Igna43/Igna43/README.md

 - 🔭 I’m currently working on R & Shiny Projects.
 - 🌱 I’m currently learning Docker, Google Cloud, and JavaScript.
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 👯 I’m looking to collaborate on Quant Finance R Packages.
+- 🤔 I’m looking for help with Documentation.
 - 💬 Ask me about any tech related stuff!
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I play games and go to the GYM very often.